 Enteral feeding delivers nutrients through a tube when a person cannot take food or drink through their mouth.
 Some people may only need tube feeding for a short period of time.
 Others may need to go home with the tube in place and keep getting nutrients this way.
 It may be temporary or permanent.

 The tube may lead from the:

 - Belly wall to the stomach— gastrostomy

 - Belly wall to the intestines— enterostomy

 Reasons for Procedure

-- Breakdown of the skin surrounding the feeding tube
+- Breakdown of the skin around the feeding tube

-- Irritated or infected stoma (the opening made in the abdomen)
+- Infected stoma (the opening made in the belly)